 - Add the rest of the apples to the skillet and combine, cooking for another minute.

-- Place the apples in the bottom of the prepared cake pan, and use the back of a spatula to evenly press them down in one layer.
+- Place the cooked apples in the bottom of the prepared cake pan, and use the back of a spatula to evenly press them down into one layer.

 - MAKE THE CAKE

-- In a medium bowl whisk the flour, baking powder, and salt together.
+- Whisk the flour, baking powder, and salt together in a medium bowl

 - In another large bowl, whisk the sugar, brown sugar and eggs together until thick and combined.